 - If you’re sightseeing in Osaka for 1 or 2 days and you’re also visiting Kyoto

-and Nara, get an OSAKA AMAZING PASS + 2-DAY KINTETSU RAIL PASS if Fushimi Inari is part of your itinerary.
+and Nara, get an OSAKA AMAZING PASS + 2-DAY KINTETSU RAIL PASS.
 If Arashiyama is non-negotiable for you, get OSAKA AMAZING PASS + 1-DAY KINTETSU RAIL PASS (Nara) + 1-DAY HANKYU TOURIST PASS (Kyoto)

 - If you’re sightseeing in Osaka for 1 or 2 days and you’re also visiting Kyoto, Nara, and Mie or Nagoya, get an OSAKA AMAZING PASS + 5-DAY KINTETSU RAIL PASS.